griffithlab/pVACtools/docs/index.rst

 This is a bugfix release.
 It fixes the following problem(s):

-- When using the ``--additional-report-columns`` parameter in pVACview/pVACfuse, no contents were previously written to the additional columns.
-- MHCflurry may return no value for the percentile binding score.
-This would previously result in an error which has been fixed in this release.
-- Variants in a VCF may contain an empty AF field, which was previsouly not being handled correctly in all cases, resulting in an error.

-This release also includes some minor improvements:

-- When running the pVACseq pipeline there would be a lot of warning messages about missing position column parameters.
-These would mostly be noise because the underlying consequence type wasn't supported by pVACseq to begin with.
-This release removes these warning messages for mutations with consequences that are not supported by pVACseq.
+- This fixes an issue introduced in the previous release where VCF entries with no VAF value would result in an error.
+- This release adds a new constraint to the vaf cutoff command line arguments to ensure that they are a fraction between 0 and 1.
+- This release also fixes an issue where the wrong binding filter class was being used when running pVACfuse with allele-specific binding cutoffs.

 New in Version |version|